robfjellin/12-24hr-Clock/README.md

 I was really able to showcase my ability to modularize code with this project.
 I also had a fun time creating the methods to convert the user input time into 12-hour and 24-hour formats.

-There is still work to be done, there's a bug that lies when incrementing the time past 12 or 23 hours and 59 minutes or seconds, where instead of resetting back to the first number it just increments to a time that doesn't exist (e.g. 25th hour or 61st minute.)
+~There is still work to be done, there's a bug that lies when incrementing the time past 12 or 23 hours and 59 minutes or seconds, where instead of resetting back to the first number it just increments to a time that doesn't exist (e.g. 25th hour or 61st minute.)~ (Fixed)

 I also believe the code can still be refined and written more simply as well as adding comments for more readability.